n segments are

 Example

-Consider a set of the following line segments:
+the following segments:

-vector<pair<int, int> > v; // (x, flag), flag: 0 = Left, 1 = Right
+vector<pair<int, int> > v; // (x, flag),

-Read the segments, construct an array of points.
+Read the segments and form an array

 scanf("%d", &n);